Supervisor: Mrs. Donnetta L. Beatty

 in public school for students with limited English proficiency violated the Civil Rights Act of 1964. )

-Sheltered Instruction (SI) is a planning process that helps teachers provide ELLs with grade-level content instruction by adapting lesson activities to the English proficiency level of individual students.
+Sheltered English Instruction (SEI) is a planning process that helps teachers provide ELLs with grade-level content instruction by adapting lesson activities to the English proficiency level of individual students.

-SI activities require that teachers analyze the subject matter content to determine the academic language that must be taught to make content accessible for ELs.
+SEI activities require that teachers analyze the subject matter content to determine the academic language that must be taught to make content accessible for ELLs.

 • building background knowledge and connecting new content to students' prior knowledge;